 Scotland has become a popular holiday destination with families and couples wanting to get back in touch with nature.
 But with so many glamping sites available, it can be difficult to know just where to visit and which accommodation type to book.

-If you’re not a fan of camping in a tent but still want the camping experience, glamping pods are the perfect option.
+If you’re not a fan of camping in a tent but still want the camping experience, glamping pods or treehouses are the perfect option.
 These wooden cabins are usually equipped with most of your home comforts – a bed, kitchenette, electricity, an en suite and sometimes even a wood-fired hot tub.
 And most importantly, they keep you sheltered from unpredictable weather conditions!